Survey: Image Mixing and Deleting for Data Augmentation: How does Image Mixing and Deleting improve network training?

-Understanding the underlying cause of why these techniques improve the performance of baselines is important.
+Understanding the underlying cause of why these techniques improve baselines’ performance is important.
 This builds the foundation to improve the existing approaches.
-The various methods are adopted to draw analysis between standard training procedures and training with augmentations.
-Cutout \cite{cutout} and CutMix \cite{cutmix} argues that hindering image regions enforces the classifier to learn from the partially visible objects and understand the overall structure.
-CutMix verifies this argument by showing enhanced focus towards the target class in CAMs, shown in figure \ref{cam_fig}.
-Opposite to this, MixUp has shown to improve classifier’s calibration and reduced prediction uncertainity in \cite{icapu}.
-To prove this, authors draw a comparison between mean of predictions vs accuracy where the confidence distribution for MixUp trained model is evenly distributed against the standard model whose distribution is towards higher conficence i.e. over-confidence.
-Similarly, the loss contours obtained for a network trained with MixUp are smooth as compared to sharp contours in standarad training \cite{undermixup}.
-This proves \cite{icapu,undermixup} the better generalization and robustness of MixUp against adversarial attacks.
+Various methods are adopted to analyze standard training procedures and training with augmentations.
+Cutout~\cite{cutout} and CutMix~\cite{cutmix} argue that hindering image regions drives the classifier to learn from the partially visible objects and understand the overall structure.
+CutMix verifies this argument by showing enhanced focus toward the target class in CAMs, shown in Figure~\ref{cam_fig}.

+In contrast, MixUp has been shown to improve the classifier’s calibration and reduce prediction uncertainty in~\cite{icapu}.
+To demonstrate this, the authors compared the mean of predictions against accuracy, where the confidence distribution for the MixUp trained model is evenly distributed against the standard model whose distribution is towards higher confidence, \ie, over-confidence.
+Similarly, the loss contours obtained for a network trained with MixUp are smooth compared to sharp contours in standard training~\cite{undermixup}.
+A few theoretical discussions~\cite{exp_mixup_1, exp_mixup_2} show multiple regularization effects to the standard loss with MixUp training using Taylor series approximation.
+MixUp introduces various regularization effects like label smoothing, Jacobian regularization, minimizing an upper bound of the adversarial loss~\cite{exp_mixup_1}, \etc Training with MixUp is equivalent to learning with structured noise in the data~\cite{exp_mixup_2}.
+All these theoretical and practical justifications~\cite{icapu,undermixup,exp_mixup_1,exp_mixup_2} establish better generalization and robustness against noise by MixUp training.

+\textbf{Strengths and Weaknesses} The objective of the image augmentation methods is regularization, introducing diversity in training data, and achieving robustness to occlusions and object shape changes.
+Augmentation methods like CutMix and MixUp add the benefit of label smoothing, whereas the additional advantage of MixUp is robustness to image noise.
+The benefits mentioned are common to each technique.
+Here, we provide the strengths and weaknesses of the augmentation methods in Tables~\ref{tab:MixDel},~\ref{tab:MixCut}~and~\ref{tab:MixUp} for each approach.